How to Braai (or BBQ) the Perfect Aussie Steak – Cuts & Tips

 • BBQ twist: Garlic and rosemary-infused olive oil.

-Cooking & Doneness
+Cooking and Doneness

-• Direct heat to sear, indirect to finish — especially for thick cuts like tomahawk or T-bone.
+• Direct heat to sear, indirect to finish, especially for thick cuts like tomahawk or T-bone.

 • Flip often for even cooking and juice retention.

-Rest & Serve
+Rest and Serve

+Always rest steaks 5+ minutes after cooking, loosely covered in foil.
 Serve with sides that speak to your crowd: pap en sous for braai fans, grilled corn or potato salad for BBQ lovers.

 Final Word

-Whether you’re cooking ribeye over glowing coals or a sirloin on a stainless steel BBQ, the perfect steak is about more than meat.
+Cooking ribeye over glowing coals or a sirloin on a stainless steel BBQ, the perfect steak is about more than meat.
 It’s about the people gathered around, the stories told, and the satisfaction of sharing something you’ve cooked to perfection.

 Leave a Reply